- How to Recover Deleted Partition on Windows 10

 You can also use the Disk Management utility to create a new partition on unallocated space, mark partition as active, and more.

 TestDisk is a useful open-source partition recovery software application that can fix broken partition tables, rebuild damaged build sectors, and do a lot more to recover lost partitions and/or make non-booting disks bootable again.
 In our opinion, it’s the best free partition recovery solution for Windows 10, and its only downside is the lack of a graphical user interface.

-Fortunately, TestDisk has a detailed step-by-step guide published on its website, which shows how to use the free partition recovery software to recover a missing partition and repair a corrupted one on Windows 10 and older.
+Fortunately, TestDisk has a detailed step-by-step guide published on its website, which shows how to use the free partition recovery software to recover a missing partition and repair a corrupted one on Windows 10, Windows 11 and older.

 The guide is available in English, Chinese, German, Spanish, French, Persian, Italian, Polish, Romanian, and Russian.

 Method 4: Recover Data From Deleted Partition Using Disk Drill

 No luck with any of the partition recovery solutions we’ve described so far?
 Then it might be the right time to stop focusing on partition recovery and start focusing on recovering as many lost files as possible.